 Intellect's style for quotations embedded into a paragraph is single quote marks, with double quote marks for a second quotation contained within the first.
-All long quotations (i.e. over 40 words long) should be 'displayed'-i.e. set into a separate indented paragraph with an additional one-line space above and below, and without quote marks at the beginning or end.
+All long quotations (i.e. over 40 words long) should be indented with an additional one-line space above and below, and without quote marks at the beginning or end.
 Please note that for quotations within the text, the punctuation should follow the bracketed reference.
 For a displayed quotation the bracketed reference appears after the full stop.